This article was first published by GR in December 2011

 Seventy-seven years ago in December 1941.
 The Red Army’s Counteroffensive.

-Historian Dr. Jacques Pauwels analyses the evolution of World War II, focussing on the “Battle of Moscow” in December 1941 which preceeded the defeat of German troops in Stalingrad in February 1943.
+Historian Dr. Jacques Pauwels analyses the evolution of World War II, focusing on the “Battle of Moscow” in December 1941 which preceded the defeat of German troops in Stalingrad in February 1943.
 According to Dr. Pauwels, the turning point was not Stalingrad but “the Battle of Moscow” and the Soviet counter-offensive launched in December 1941:

 When the Red Army launched its devastating counteroffensive on December 5, Hitler himself realized that he would lose the war.
 But of course he was not prepared to let the German public know that.
 The nasty tidings from the front near Moscow were presented to the public as a temporary setback, blamed on the supposedly unexpectedly early arrival of winter and/or on the incompetence or cowardice of certain commanders.